NEST (New England States Touring) funds presentations of New England-based performing artists from outside of a presenter’s state.

 If a presenter is interested in applying for an artist who is not currently NEST-eligible then the artist(s) should follow the instructions under the NEST Artist Requirements.
 All artists who wish to qualify for NEST funding must maintain an artist profile on CreativeGround.

-CreativeGround houses the directory of all artists who may be chosen by NEST applicants for funding (called NEST artists).
+CreativeGround houses the directory of all artists who may be chosen by NEST applicants for funding (learn more about NEST artists on the NEST program page).
 Therefore, all artists who wish to qualify for NEST funding must maintain an artist profile on CreativeGround.

 How to create your NEST-eligible CreativeGround profile